inmidtown Habitats

-Design CompetitionThe Architecture Foundation is pleased to be running a new open and international competition that calls on design teams to submit proposals for urban beehives, bird/bat-boxes and planters.
+The Architecture Foundation ran an open and international competition that called on design teams to submit proposals for urban beehives, bird/bat-boxes and planters.

-During this first phase, it has become clear to the members of the scheme that although beehives exist whose designs have stood the test of time for bees and beekeepers alike, these hives are not in fact ideal when relocated from the traditional rural context into urban areas.
-As a natural continuation of the “Midtown Buzz” scheme, and in order to ensure its success and expansion, the Client has commissioned The Architecture Foundation to run this competition for a truly urban beehive.
+During this first phase, it had become clear to the members of the scheme that although beehives exist whose designs have stood the test of time for bees and beekeepers alike, these hives are not in fact ideal when relocated from the traditional rural context into urban areas.
+As a natural continuation of the “Midtown Buzz” scheme, and in order to ensure its success and expansion, the Client commissioned The Architecture Foundation to run this competition for a truly urban beehive.

-Meet the (Animal ) Clients
+Meet the (Animal) Clients

 inmidtown Bee Walks